When I announced to friends and family that I was going to travel the world, they told me I was making the biggest mistake of my life.

 - Travel challenged me to face the things that terrified and intimidated me until I realised they were never as bad as I’d feared.

-The combination has done wonders for my mental health.
+The combination has done wonders for my mental health and wellbeing.

 Travel didn’t get rid of my anxiety for good – I’ll likely battle it for life – but it equipped me with coping mechanisms to handle it.